tarankalra1/useful_funcs/aws_create_HPC_environ.md

 These instructions would let one build a parallel cluster using AWS services.
 It will be equivalent to doing the job of an administrator for installing and maintaing a HPC facility for scientific computing applications.
-The instructions are heavily borrowed from the work of Jiawei Zhang at Harvard University and his two papers provide all the details related for advancing scientific computing applications on a cloud environment
+The instructions are heavily borrowed from the work of Jiawei Zhang from Harvard University.
+His two papers provide all the details related for advancing scientific computing applications on a cloud environment

 A HPC type AWS cloud environment contains two resources that users would use and they include:
 * EC2 -> Elastic Compute Cloud that is equivalent of having a machine to run the jobs.